yrutschle/sslh/doc/config.md

 Transparent proxying is described in its own [document](tproxy.md).

+It might be easier to configure `sslh` to use Proxyprotocol if the backend server supports it.

 Systemd Socket Activation
 -------------------------
 If compiled with `USESYSTEMD` then it is possible to activate